remnawave/panel/docs/installation/reverse-proxies/try-cloudflare.md

 INF +--------------------------------------------------------------------------------------------+
 ```

-Open the following URL in the browser to access Remnawave.
+Open the displayed URL in the browser to access Remnawave.

 :::danger

 Do not use TryCloudflare in production, it is only for development and testing purposes!

-TryCloudflare has a few limitations.
+TryCloudflare has limitations.

-If you need similar setup for production, please use Cloudflare Tunnel or Nginx/Caddy/etc.
+If you need a similar setup for production, please use Cloudflare Tunnel or Nginx/Caddy/etc.

 :::